 Evans had died of heart trouble; Young had been fired '40 and Clayton had left.
 The Swing Era was almost over.
 Basie's record of Jack McVea's R&B novelty 'Open The Door, Richard', with a 'vocal' by Harry Edison, made no. 1 on the USA pop chart '47.
 Along with 'Sweets' Edison on trumpet there were Emmett Berry, Clark Terry, Joe Newman; and Buddy Tate and Paul Gonsalves on tenor.
 Irving Berlin's 'Cheek To Cheek' had a pretty arrangement; Don Redman did 'Just An Old Manuscript'; Moten's 'South' got a gentle update.
 Basie compositions included 'Swingin' The Blues', 'Basie's Basement'.
 Small-group sides early '50 included 'Rat Race' and 'Sweets'; Basie disbanded and led a small group with Terry, Wardell Gray and Buddy DeFranco which made a short film with Holiday, then started all over: he formed a big band to record for Norman Granz '52 and stayed the course.

 A small group LP The Swinging Count '52 had Oscar Peterson playing organ on one track, a counterpoint to Basie's piano, and Buddy Rich on drums, reminiscent of Jones-Smith in '36 but more relaxed.
-The new accent for the big band's 'Dance Session' albums was on arrangements, with Neal Hefti ('Sure Thing', 'Why Not?', 'Two For The Blues', 'Two Franks' etc) yet if there were no world-class stars like Lester Young or Buck Clayton there were still good soloists: 'Two For The Blues' was a duet for the two Franks, Wess (b 4 January 1922, KC) and Foster (b 23 September 1928, Cincinnati OH; d 26 July 2011, Chesapeake VA); both left Basie '64 to become busy freelancers.
+The new accent for the big band's 'Dance Session' albums was on arrangements, with Neal Hefti ('Sure Thing', 'Why Not?', 'Two For The Blues', 'Two Franks' etc) yet if there were no world-class stars like Lester Young or Buck Clayton there were still good soloists: 'Two For The Blues' was a duet for the two Franks, Wess (b 4 January 1922, Kansas City; d 30 October 2013) and Foster (b 23 September 1928, Cincinnati OH; d 26 July 2011, Chesapeake VA); both left Basie '64 to become busy freelancers.
 Wess wrote 'Basie Goes Wess', Foster 'Shiny Stockings', 'Down For The Count' and 'Blues Backstage'.
 Ernie Wilkins (b 20 July 1922, St Louis; d 6 June 1999, Copenhagen) was a third reedman/composer (later with Clark Terry big band, A&R staff at Mainstream Records, etc); he wrote 'Blues Done Come Back', 'Sixteen Men Swinging'.
 (Jack Cooke wrote an article called 'Sixteen Men Stone Dead': some jazz fans thought that Basie had sold out to Granz, but the Swing Era was over: at a time when there were few places for young musicians even to learn how to play in such a band, less sclerotic fans could still enjoy the sound of good ensemble playing.)
 The band included Henry Coker (b 24 December 1919, Dallas; d 23 November 1979, Los Angeles), trombone; Newman and Thad Jones, trumpets; Marshal Royal (b 5 December 1912, Sapulpa OK; d 8 May 1995, Los Angeles), clarinet, alto; Charlie Fowlkes (b 16 February 1916, NYC; d 9 February 1980, Dallas), baritone; Gus Johnson (b 15 November 1913, Tyler TX), drums; later Lucky Thompson, Paul Quinichette, others.
 Singer Joe Willams joined late '54; his big, smooth, handsome blues voice made the ladies squirm and jazz fans happy.
-The album Count Basie Swings -- Joe Williams Sings '55 was one of the most successful jazz records of the decade and should have been a huge pop hit, but this kind of music did not get radio play: drummer Sonny Payne (b 4 May 1926 NYC; d 29 June 1979), bassist Eddie Jones (b 1 March 1929, Red Bank; d 31 May 1997) contributed to a set of extremely smooth blues: 'Please Send Me Someone To Love', by Percy Mayfield; 'The Comeback' and 'Every Day (I Have The Blues)' by Memphis Slim, 'In The Evening (When The Sun Goes Down)' by Leroy Carr; Williams wrote 'My Baby Upsets Me' and turned Sammy Cahn's pop song 'Teach Me Tonight' into an erotic plea; of the nine tracks six were arranged by Foster.
+The album Count Basie Swings -- Joe Williams Sings '55 was one of the most successful jazz records of the decade and should have been a huge pop hit, but this kind of music was no longer getting much radio play: drummer Sonny Payne (b 4 May 1926 NYC; d 29 June 1979), bassist Eddie Jones (b 1 March 1929, Red Bank; d 31 May 1997) contributed to a set of extremely smooth blues: 'Please Send Me Someone To Love', by Percy Mayfield; 'The Comeback' and 'Every Day (I Have The Blues)' by Memphis Slim, 'In The Evening (When The Sun Goes Down)' by Leroy Carr; Williams wrote 'My Baby Upsets Me' and turned Sammy Cahn's pop song 'Teach Me Tonight' into an erotic plea; of the nine tracks six were arranged by Foster.
 'Every Day' was no. 2 on R&B chart, the first Basie hit single for years: the band still with KC roots swung the blues authoritatively, easily: the Swing Era survivors had paid their dues and would be mainstream stalwarts for years to come.

 A Metronome all-star session yielded 'Party Blues', a scat duet for Williams and Ella Fitzgerald with the band furiously swinging, the ultimate in high spirits.
 'April In Paris' charted '56.
 The band toured Europe '56 and the UK April '57, was the first black big band to play the Waldorf-Astoria Hotel NYC, June-Sept '57, back in UK that autumn and the first US band to play a Royal Command Performance.
 Basie switched to the Roulette label; the album The Atomic Mr Basie '57 was all Hefti compositions, including 'Li'l Darlin': the band could swing at a slow tempo, with lovely muted trumpet solo from leadman Wendell Culley (b 8 January 1906, Worcester MA; d June 1983).
 (For years the poor experimental stereo master was reissued, but the excellent mono engineered by Teddy Reig is now widely available.)
 Benny Carter wrote albums Kansas City Suite and The Legend '60-61, perhaps the band's last masterpieces of crisp ensemble playing with the KC spirit intact.
 A two-disc set The Count Basie Story '61 included 23 stereo versions of hits of '30s-40s, with a Leonard Feather booklet; no doubt they weren't a patch on the originals, but Roulette was recording the band live '59-62, and for example, Foster's 'Back To The Apple' (Miami '59, Stockholm '62) was still a good romp, and Benny Carter's 'Easy Money' (Stockholm) was an easy-loping delight.
 Sonny Cohn (b 14 March 1925, Chicago; d there 7 November 2006) joined on trumpet in 1960 and stayed for 30 years, playing lead and helping to manage the band.
 Yet it must be admitted that the Roulette years were the band's twilight glow.